Lil Jon: 2006–present: Solo career

 In 2006, Lil Jon, in an attempt to fulfill his obligations to TVT, released the single "Snap Yo Fingers" (featuring E-40 and Sean P).
 The song peaked at number 7 on the Billboard Hot 100 and was certified platinum on November 22, 2006.
-After the song was released, Lil Jon vowed to never to record for TVT Records again.
+After the song was released, Lil Jon vowed to never record for TVT Records again.
 In 2008, TVT Records, embroiled in legal battles, filed for Chapter 11 bankruptcy.

 In 2009, Lil Jon was featured alongside Sean Paul on Jay Sean's double platinum single "Do You Remember" that was featured in the 2010 remake of The Karate Kid.
 On February 16, 2010, Lil Jon released a song with Jamie Drastik called "How Many Girls" which is as a track to Drastik's mixtape, The Magnet.
 On June 8, 2010, Lil Jon release his first solo album, Crunk Rock, through Universal Republic Records.
 It featured artists such as LMFAO, Ying Yang Twins, Pitbull, 3OH!3, Ice Cube, Waka Flocka Flame, Stephen Marley, and Damian Marley among others.
 The album peaked at number 8 on the Billboard Top R&B/Hip-Hop Albums chart and reached number 5 on the Billboard Top Rap Albums chart.
 The single, "Hey" (featuring 3OH!3), was also featured on the soundtrack for MTV's Jersey Shore with the entire cast appearing in the music video.
 The second single, "Outta Your Mind" (featuring LMFAO), was featured in the film Project X and used by Alex & Twitch on the Fox television series, So You Think You Can Dance, which is considered to be the finest hip-hop routine ever performed on the series.

 Lil Jon said that "after the crunk era, I was fried from producing so much," eventually rediscovering a passion for performing as a DJ after discovering DJ Spider.
 This led to him meeting Steve Aoki, with whom he teamed up alongside Laidback Luke to record the song "Turbulence", released on May 14, 2011, as a digital download in the United Kingdom and was released on July 17, 2011, as an EP.
 The radio edit version of the song was included on the bonus track version of Aoki's debut album Wonderland.
 The song is also the current official goal song for the Toronto Maple Leafs.